 - Musée du Jouet.
 Located just a bit off the main tourist area, but still very close to the main Colmar attractions, this is the Toy Museum.
 It’s well worth seeing even if you are on a short visit in town, and especially if visiting Colmar with kids.
 Located inside an old cinema building, this museum features an impressive collection of toys from the 1800s to today.
 Definitely not just for kids!
 For more info, see their website.
 This museum is also included with the Alsace Pass, and you can also get tickets on Viator.

 - Choco Story.
 There are many similar museums throughout Europe, but if you like chocolate, it’s always nice to visit.
 This is an interactive chocolate museum with several tastings included during your visit.
 It’s something fun to do in Colmar with kids, but adults will appreciate it too.
-You can opt for a regular ticket or join a chocolate-making workshop (see here).
+You can opt for a regular ticket or join a chocolate-making workshop (see all options here).

 12. Statue of Liberty